 Your Veronica Lake bang.
 Not what it hid.

-Also familiar is Plath’s famous emotional instability and depression, which colored, or darkened, her marriage to Hughes as well as her writing.
+Also familiar is Plath’s depression, which colored, or darkened, her marriage to Hughes as well as her writing.
 She was, doubtlessly, an extremely passionate person, impulsive, wild, intense.
-Her incredible journals show her constantly arm wrestling with her mind to write better, get happier, and win the competitions she imagined going on in love and literature.
+Her incredible journals show her constantly wrestling with her mind to write better, get happier, and win the competitions she imagined going on in love and literature.
 Here is her extraordinary description, written on February 26, 1955, of the night before, when, at a Cambridge party, she and Hughes first met:

 Then the worst happened, that big, dark, hunky boy, the only one there huge enough for me, who had been hunching around over women, and whose name I had asked the minute I had come into the room, but no one told me, came over and was looking hard in my eyes and it was Ted Hughes.